WAFFLE: Finetuning Multi-Modal Models for Automated Front-End Development: Approach

 The contrastive learning loss aims to maximize the similarity scores at the diagonal of the similarity matrix (as the green cells of the similarity matrix shown in ~\Cref{fig:overview}). {It trains the MLLM's vision model, $\theta_v$, which encodes a webpage, $\mathbf{x}^i$, to closely match the encoded embeddings of the text model, $\theta_t$, on the corresponding HTML code, $\mathbf{y}^i$.}

 The language modeling loss, on the other hand, aims to maximize the probability of generating the correct token $y^i_j$ given all previous token $\mathbf{y}^i_{<j}$ and the input webpage image $\mathbf{x}^i$.
-This is the standard objective of training an MLLM to generate text from images. \ours jointly optimizes the two objectives as follows:
+This is the standard objective of training an MLLM to generate text from images. \ours jointly optimizes the two objectives, { $L_{\ours} = L_{lm} + \lambda L_{cl}$}, where $\lambda$ is a hyper-parameter constant controlling the effect of contrastive learning on the overall optimization.